 The Villagers are programmed to stay close to a village at most times.
 However, there have been instances where they might wander around.
 These mobile NPCs can pathfind pretty well around certain obstructions.

-Just like the mob movement system, it’ll be extremely rare to see a Villager falling off cliffs or jumping into harmful blocks in an unrestricted environment.
+Like the mob movement system, it’ll be extremely rare to see a Villager falling off cliffs or jumping into harmful blocks in an unrestricted environment.
 These Villagers are not supposed to trespass the 32-block area around a village.
 If such an anomaly occurs, they’ll try to run back to the village as soon as possible.

 Can Villagers Descend Ladders?